ApolloZhu/AR-Lipstick/README.md

 ## Vision

-Vision framework is capable of generating a low quality outline for lips, so it is used when the device does not support ARKit.
+Vision framework is capable of generating a ***LOW QUALITY*** outline for lips, so it is used when the device does not meet the ARKit requirements.
 See [VNFaceLandmarks2D](https://developer.apple.com/documentation/vision/vnfacelandmarks2d) for details.

 ## Acknowledgements